dconn20/Fund.D.A.Tasks/README.md

 Double click the jupyter notebook file and the notebook should open in a new tab

-When opened, run all cells
+When opened select run all cells

 Please note that certain cells must be run before others, such as importing the libraries